 Text Books & Course Materials

-Course guides will be accessed online.
+Course guides and videos will be accessed online in Canvas.
 View Visual Media course login information for more information.
-Students who are unable to pick up required materials should contact the Distance Education program for alternative options.
+NOTE: Students in GEOG 100 are required to picked up DVD's from the e–Learning office (room BE 1140).

 Frequently Asked Questions